gr2m/universal-github-app-jwt/README.md

 ### Converting `PKCS#1` to `PKCS#8`

+- #### Using an Online Private Key Converter

+Convert quickly using the Web interface at https://private-key-converter.vercel.app

+- #### Using Node.js

 If you use Node.js, you can convert the format before passing it to `universal-github-app-jwt`:

 ```js